You can purchase a domain name from many companies, including Mailchimp.

 Aside from the functionality, you should also consider your payment provider’s transaction fees.
 A payment service may charge a fee for every transaction, which can impact how much you charge for your products.

 Most e-commerce platforms offer built-in payment services.
-Some may give you and your customers multiple options to choose from, while others may use just one payment service.
+Some may give you and your customers multiple options, while others may use just one payment service.
 For example, Mailchimp uses Stripe to process payments.
 When choosing an e-commerce platform, you’ll want to look into the details of what payment services they offer to see if they work for you and your business.